Cweili/async-throttle-cache/README.md

 You can specify how to generate cache `key`.
 Different cache `key` will re-invoke `fn` to get a new result.

 `serialize` and `deserialize` is for cached result, they could be asynchronous functions.

+`debounce` is for debounce mode, if true, fn will be invoked after wait time since last call.

 For example, clone result for each time throttled function execution in 1000 milliseconds.
 It's useful when you tend to modify the result object.